“You’ll never change your life until you change something you do daily. The secret of your success is found in your daily routine.” - John C. Maxwell

 11. Consume motivational content

 Frequently we are so wrapped up in our daily to-dos that we are far from future focused.
 Yet, the most successful people (from small business owners to CEOs of major companies) are always envisioning their dreams and aspirations coming to life.
-It’s fun, it’s fulfilling, and therefore definitely worth doing, and of course, a key ingredient of entrepreneurship.
+It’s fun, it’s fulfilling, and therefore definitely worth doing, and of course, a key ingredient of entrepreneurship (for more, see how to become an entrepreneur).
 If you aren’t sure what those are for yourself, consider listening to some motivational podcasts, reading inspirational blogs or other types of encouraging content.

 12. Surround yourself with optimistic people